-Several humanoid monsters terrorize Harry as he explores Central Silent Hill, including its police station; based on some case files found inside the station, it becomes clear the local police had been investigating an illegal drug operation in town involving a hallucinogenic plant known as "White Claudia," as well as the recent mysterious death of an officer.
+Several humanoid monsters shadow Harry as he explores Central Silent Hill, including its police station; based on some case files found inside the station, it becomes clear the local police had been investigating an illegal drug operation in town involving a hallucinogenic plant known as "White Claudia," as well as the recent mysterious death of an officer.
 Directly south of the police station, Harry enters the front gate of Alchemilla Hospital, his next destination.

-The suit-wearing man introduces himself as Dr. Michael Kaufmann but claims he knows nothing about the current state of Silent Hill, explaining that he was asleep when the town's population suddenly disappeared.
+The man introduces himself as Dr. Michael Kaufmann but claims he knows nothing about the current state of Silent Hill, explaining that he was asleep when the town's population suddenly disappeared.
 Harry once again inquires about his daughter, but Kaufmann only remarks on her slim chances for survival in such a dangerous place.
 After apologizing for his callousness, the doctor asks Harry if his wife also accompanied him to Silent Hill, prompting Harry to mention that his wife Jodie passed away four years prior.
 Kaufmann leaves Harry alone inside the examination room shortly afterward, stating that he "can't just sit around here doing nothing."

 The hospital's interior appears relatively safe as Harry begins investigating its ground floor.
 Inside the hospital director's office, a strange red liquid can be found splattered on the floor among several shards of glass; this substance can optionally be gathered into an empty water bottle from the hospital's kitchen and serves an important purpose later in the game.
 By locating the key to the basement, Harry gains access to the hospital's backup generator, which re-enables the elevators; unfortunately, the main hallway doors on both the second and third floors are barred.
 However, as Harry prepares to exit the building, a button labeled "4F" suddenly appears on the elevator's control panel.
 Harry presses the button, and after a moment the elevator doors open to reveal the dark alternate version of Alchemilla Hospital.